-On September 26, 2016 the Council approved an increase to the 2016 minimum wage of $11 per hour to $12 per hour effective January 1, 2017.
+On September 26, 2016 the Council approved an increase to the 2016 minimum wage of $11 per hour to $12 per hour effective January 1, 2017, $13.50 per hour effective January 1, 2018 and $15 per hour effective January 1, 2019.
 The minimum wage requirement set forth in Palo Alto’s Minimum Wage Ordinance applies to all employees who work two (2) hours per week within Palo Alto.
-Each year, the City will adjust the minimum wage based on the U.S. Department of Labor’s Regional Consumer Price Index.
-Palo Alto Minimum Wage Ordinance Basics 2017 minimum wage rate is $12.00 per hour.
-Minimum wage rate adjusted each January.
-Covered employers must pay a minimum wage of $12.00 per hour to each employee who performs two (2) hours or more of work per week in Palo Alto.
+Each year, after 2019 the City will adjust the minimum wage based on the U.S. Department of Labor’s Regional Consumer Price Index.

 The Local Minimum Wage Ordinance went into effect on January 1, 2016.